 Vancouver Sun article

 Tours of Dick Oulton Studios Ltd will be hosted every Saturday at 2PM.
 To join the tour, meet at the ground floor lobby at 1:55PM.
-These tours are recommended for general visitors as an introduction to the contest and exhibition.
+These tours are recommended for general visitors as an introduction to the exhibition.

 A French language tour will be available on Sunday, September 23, at 2pm.